Other types of pain relief

 Ketamine

 Ketamine is used as an anaesthetic but in low doses it is an effective painkiller.
-You won’t become addicted to ketamine if you take it as prescribed.
 It can be used with opioid painkillers if opioids are not relieving all your pain.

 Ketamine is given in low doses, usually as a liquid or by syringe pump.
 The dose can be gradually increased if needed.